 Gen V‘s Cast

-Thanks to the Gen V trailer, we know that Jessie T. Usher and Colby Minifie will make appearances as A-Train and Ashely Barrett, respectively.
+Speaking of The Boys, actors Jessie T. Usher and Colby Minifie will make appearances as A-Train and Ashely Barrett, respectively.
 And P.J.
 Byrne’s Adam Bourke will also show up on campus to make the next great Vought movie.
 Propaganda really, but whatever.
+We will also see Victoria Neuman, played by Claudia Doumit, in some capacity.

 Behind the Scenes